otavio-paz/otavio-paz.github.io/_projects/2_project.md

 ### Sizing Consumption and System Autonomy

-We calculated energy consumption based on a worst-case scenario: continuous use during winter with lights, device charging, and other essential loads.
+We calculated energy consumption based on a worst-case scenario: continuous use during winter with lights, devices charging, and other essential loads.
 Our estimates include:

 - **Daily Energy Needs**: The combined loads of the cabin, sugar shed, and outhouse total approximately 650Wh per day under peak usage conditions.
 - **Battery Autonomy**: With a 2400Wh battery pack, the system can provide power for up to **4.4 days** without additional sunlight or wind.
 It takes approximately **2.1 days** to fully recharge the batteries in ideal solar conditions.